What Does the ADHD Iceberg Mean?

 Who first came up with the concept of ADHD?

 In 1902, the core symptoms of ADHD were first described by Sir George Frederick Still, a British pediatrician, in a lecture series at the Royal College of Physicians.
-He observed that twenty “behaviorally disturbed” children were easily distractible, inattentive, and unable to focus for long.
+He observed that twenty “behaviorally disturbed” children were quickly distractible, inattentive, and unable to focus for long.

 -